-Wilfrid B (that was his Christian name) was born around 673 in the southwest region of England, in the kingdom of Wessex, but his roots lay across the sea, in distant Saxony.
-According to a then widespread custom, Saint Boniface had the good fortune to be received and educated in a monastery as a child, first in Exeter Abbey and then in Nursling Abbey, where the stern Irish monastic discipline had been tempered by the Benedictine rule.
+Wilfrid B (his Christian name) was born around 673 in the southwest region of England, in the kingdom of Wessex, but his roots lay across the sea in distant Saxony.
+According to a then-widespread custom, Saint Boniface had the good fortune to be received and educated in a monastery as a child, first in Exeter Abbey and then in Nursling Abbey, where the Benedictine rule had tempered the stern Irish monastic discipline.

-St Boniface or Winfrid is the main character in the roots of Christianity, being the first pope who converted more than 5000 people to Christianity in less than a year.
-It seems to have belonged to a noble English family in Devonshire, where he was born in 673 (or 680) and in 718 he began his missionary life.
+St Boniface or Winfrid is the main character in Christianity’s roots, the first pope who converted more than 5000 people to Christianity in less than a year.
+It seems to have belonged to a noble English family in Devonshire, where he was born in 673 (or 680), and in 718, he began his missionary life.
 He followed the monastic rule in the abbeys of Exeter and Nursling before he began evangelizing the Germanic peoples beyond the Rhine.
 His first attempt to reach Friesland failed due to hostility between the German Duke Radbod and Charles Martel.
 Winfrid then made the pilgrimage to Rome to pray at the tombs of the martyrs and obtain the pope’s blessing.

 Biography of Boniface